If you or someone you know needs emergency attention, please dial 911.

 The Numbers

-Nearly one in four women and one in seven men will experience severe physical violence at the hands of their intimate partner in their lifetimes.1
+Three in 10 women and more than 2 in 10 men will experience severe physical violence at the hands of their intimate partner in their lifetimes.1

 Who’s at Risk

-Both men and women experience IPV, but women are more likely than men to be killed by intimate partners.8 Women and men who are younger, lower income, members of racial/ethnic minority groups, and/or live with disabilities are disproportionately at risk for IPV.1,6,9,10 The lifetime prevalence of IPV among lesbian, gay, bisexual, and transgender (LGBT) people is as high or higher than the US general population.11
+Both men and women experience IPV, but women are more likely than men to be killed by intimate partners.10 Women and men who are younger, lower income, members of racial/ethnic minority groups, and/or live with disabilities are disproportionately at risk for IPV.1,6,12,13 The lifetime prevalence of IPV among lesbian, gay, bisexual, and transgender (LGBT) people is as high or higher than the US general population.14

 What You Can Do

-Clinicians are in a unique position to intervene and help a patient experiencing IPV, a major health problem for adults and children in the US.
-The US Preventive Services Task Force recommends that all women of reproductive age be screened for intimate partner violence and that those who screen positive be referred to support services.Physician responsibilities in cases of suspected IPV involving firearms are generally limited to screening, identification, mandatory reporting, counseling regarding risk factors, safety planning where appropriate, and engaging expert advocates when desired by the patient.13
+Clinicians are in a unique position to intervene and help a patient experiencing IPV, a major health problem for adults and adolescents in the US.
+The US Preventive Services Task Force recommends that all women of reproductive age be screened for intimate partner violence and that those who screen positive be referred to support services.5 The physician’s role in cases of suspected IPV involving firearms generally includes screening, identification, mandatory reporting when indicated, counseling regarding risk factors, safety planning, and engaging expert advocates when desired by the patient.20

-Screening for intimate partner violence should include questions about firearms, including if there are firearms in the home or if the abuser has access to firearms.
-Screening is an opportunity to provide information on risks as well as a chance to obtain important health-related data to better assist patients.
+If someone screens positive for intimate partner violence, then clinicians should follow up with questions about firearms, including if there are firearms in the home or if the abuser has access to firearms.
+Screening is an opportunity to educate patients about risks as well as a chance to gather important information to better assist them.
 IPV screening can also help identify and prevent other adverse outcomes, including depression, anxiety disorders, risky substance use, and suicidality.5

-In addition to screening, clinicians can provide information about the various types of civil protective orders that prohibit the potentially dangerous person from having contact with a potential victim and from purchasing or possessing firearms and ammunition.
-In California, clinicians cannot petition for protective orders on behalf of a patient, however, they should be aware of the types of orders available and be ready to discuss them with patients.
+In addition to screening, clinicians can provide information about domestic violence restraining orders (DVROs) and other types of civil protective orders that prohibit the potentially dangerous person from having contact with a potential victim and from purchasing or possessing firearms and ammunition.
+Clinicians may not be able to petition for protective orders on behalf of a patient.
+However, they should be aware of the types of orders available and be ready to discuss them with patients.

-If the sole objective is to remove firearms from a dangerous situation, gun violence restraining orders (GVROs) prohibit firearm possession and purchase in California.
+If the sole objective is to remove firearms from a dangerous situation, extreme risk protection orders (ERPOs) or “red flag” orders in some states, prohibit firearm possession and purchase.
 However, unlike DVROs, these orders do not include no-contact or stay-away provisions.

 Lisa Geller from the Educational Fund to Stop Gun Violence contributed to this content.

-1. Smith, S. G., Chen, J., Basile, K. C., et al. (2017).
-The National Intimate Partner and Sexual Violence Survey (NISVS): 2010-2012 State Report.
+1. Leemis R.W., Friar N., Khatiwada S., et al. (2022).
+The National Intimate Partner and Sexual Violence Survey: 2016/2017 Report on Intimate Partner Violence.
 National Center for Injury Prevention and Control, Centers for Disease Control and Prevention.

 2. Campbell, J. C., Webster, D., Koziol-McLain, J., et al. (2003).
 Risk factors for femicide in abusive relationships: results from a multisite case control study.
 American Journal of Public Health.